eavestn/learnings/azure/app-services.md

 The result is certainly a cleaner experience in the Visual Studio IDE; however, it is unclear whether Azure DevOps actually supports these relationships.
 The relationship being expressed here is that `Web.Dev.config` needs to be applied to (merged with) `Web.config`.

 However, what _is_ clear is that we can do these transformations using Azure DevOps Pipelines and do not half to rely upon an expressed relationship to do so (to be covered later).
-All you need to do is list each `*.config` file as its own `<Content />` tag (self closing is fine).
+All you need to do is list each `*.config` file as its own `<Content />` tag (self closing is fine; order does not matter).
 Again, as we are taking away the relationship-expression resonsibilty from the IDE, we will fully rely upon Azure DevOps Pipelines and Releases for application of the configurations:

 ```xml
 	<Content Include="Web.config"></Content>